veracode/gen-ir/Documentation/releasing_an_update.md

 - Create the new tag for the release:
   - `git tag -a 1.0.0 -m "Gen IR version: 1.0.0`
   - `git push --tags`
+- Change to `develop` and pull the changes
+  - `git checkout develop && git pull`
+- Recreate the new `develop` tag for the release:
+  - `git tag -d develop && git push --delete origin develop`
+  - `git tag -a develop -m "Gen IR Develop version: <commit hash>`
+  - `git push --tags`

 Then, in the GitHub UI:

 - Go to the [Releases](https://github.com/veracode/gen-ir/releases) page
 - Click `Draft a new release`
+- Set the title to the version name
 - From the drop down list, choose your newly created tag
 - Click the `Generate release notes` button to create a change log
 - Ensure `Set as the latest release` is checked
+- Click the `Publish` button

+- Click `Draft a new release`
+- Set the title to `develop`
+- From the drop down list, choose your newly created `develop` tag
+- Click the `Generate release notes` button to create a change log
+- Ensure `Set as pre-release` is checked
 - Click the `Publish` button

 A release has been made, congratulations.
 However there's additional steps for distributing the release via `brew`.